 Knowledge Network Manager

-Ellen S. Stevenson is SCANPO’s newest staff member.
-As Knowledge Network Manager, Ellen will focus her efforts on: the annual “Together.
+Ellen S. Stevenson is SCANPO’s Knowledge Network Manager.
+Ellen focuses her efforts on: the annual “Together.
 For Good.
 Nonprofit Summit,” collaborating with grantmaking partners to identify educational needs of our membership, increasing members’ knowledge and use of the Guiding Principles & Best Practices and developing needed training resources and services for SCANPO members.

 Ms. Stevenson’s background includes more than 30 years of experience in leadership and organizational development and consulting.